TANGO-EU-PROJECT/renops-scheduler/README.md

    Save the file in a directory of your choice.

-3. Run the following command to execute the script immediately with a deadline of 1 hour:
+3. Run the following command to execute the script with a deadline of 10 hours:

    ```
-   renops-scheduler test.py -d 1
+   renops-scheduler test.py -d 10
    ```

-   This will execute the `test.py` script with a deadline of 1 hour.
+   This will execute the `test.py` script and find optimal execution window whitin given deadline.

 ## Optional arguments

-The following options are available when using **renops-scheduler**:
+The program accepts several command-line arguments to customize the execution.
+Here's an overview of the available options:
 - `-l LOCATION`, `--location LOCATION`: Specify a location in the format "settlement,country" (e.g., "Berlin, Germany").
-If not provided, scheduler automatically detects location based of the IP!. (will be optional in future)
+If not provided, scheduler automatically detects location based of the IP - (This will be optiononal in future releases)
-- `-r RUNTIME`, `--runtime RUNTIME`: Specify the runtime in hours.
-The default value is 3.
+- `-r RUNTIME`, `--runtime RUNTIME`: Specify the estimated runtime of given script in hours.
+The default value is 3 hours.
-- `-d DEADLINE`, `--deadline DEADLINE`: Specify the deadline in hours.
+- `-d DEADLINE`, `--deadline DEADLINE`: Specify the deadline in hours, by when should the given script be executed.
 The default value is 120.
-If deadline is smaller than first feasible interval, the program will execute immediately
+If deadline is smaller than first feasible interval, the program will execute immediately.

 ## Notes

 - **renops-scheduler** is currently in beta version and may contain bugs or limitations.
+- Currently we select the most optimal interval based on limitations, so given script will always execute on full hour
 - The program supports running Python scripts only.

-Please note that this README provides a basic overview of how to use **renops-scheduler**.
-For more detailed instructions or specific usage examples contact jakob.jenko@xlab.si
+- Send possible suggestions, bugs and improvements to ***jakob.jenko@xlab.si***